Projected farmgate milk price changes

 Overview

-• Increased prices across the board have resulted in the Milk Market Value (MMV) increasing to 35.4ppl in March
+• Decreased prices have resulted in the market value of milk (MMV) decreasing to 34.9ppl in April

-• Continued strong milk supplies exceeding processing capacity, both domestically and globally, are likely to keep some pressure on farmgate milk prices in the coming months
+• Continued strong milk supplies exceeding processing capacity, both domestically and globally and pressure on demand from economic shocks resulting from the war in Iran, are likely to keep some pressure on farmgate milk prices in the coming months

 Table 1: Projected changes in farmgate milk prices over the next three months (pence per litre)